armory/docs/content/en/plugins/scale-agent/troubleshooting/_index.md

    time="2023-05-12T21:05:07Z" level=info msg="Using kind list: [ReplicaSet Service Ingress DaemonSet Deployment Pod StatefulSet Job CronJob NetworkPolicy Namespace CustomResourceDefinition]" account=account1 agentId=armory-agent-7bfc4dd84-5kt2r
    ```

-1. Verify that the Agent has the caching enabled for the required kind.
+1. Verify that the Agent has the caching enabled for the desired kind.

    The `kubernetes.accounts[].kinds` and `kubernetes.accounts[].omitKinds` Agent properties could restrict what the Agent is caching.
-Look for the logs that indicate Agent is caching the Kubernetes kinds.
+Look for the logs that indicate Agent is caching the Kubernetes kinds you want cached.

    ```bash
    kubectl -n spinnaker logs deployments/armory-agent | grep -E 'Watcher: full kind recache with . objects" account=account1.*kind=Ingress'